Changissnz/gangstalking_theory/README.md

 motive for such activity is for political fronting, instead of serving as a precise fix for the issues that the targeted individual of the activity is a part of.

-<ul>The concept of gangstalking has been allocated to the realm of fringe theory, for the most part.</ul> This
+<ins>The concept of gangstalking has been allocated to the realm of fringe theory, for the most part.</ins> This
 is only natural due to the offensive imagery of numerable people organized in some way to conduct stalking on a few individuals; some matters are better not mentioned, goes the wisdom.
 As such, proving such activity is difficult due to the nature of cross-referencing and opposing agenda that is not conducive for collaboration.
 Participants